Rehabilitation Act of 1973

 This section establishes the requirements for electronic and information technology (IT) developed, maintained, used, or procured by the Federal government.
 Any of this technology must be accessible to people with disabilities, including employees and members of the public.
 For example, a system that provides an output only in visual format, such as a website, may not be accessible to people with visual impairments.
 This section also directed The Architectural and Transportation Barriers Compliance Board to create binding, enforceable standards that clearly outline and identify exactly what the law means by “accessible” electronic and IT products.
 The Electronic and Information Technology Access Advisory Committee was created to help make the first set of accessibility standards for Federal Electronics and IT Products and publish them in late 2000.

-Any violations of the Rehabilitation Act is overseen by The U.S. Department of Justice Office of Civil Rights.
+Any violations of the Rehabilitation Act are overseen by The U.S. Department of Justice Office of Civil Rights.
 When people have complaints of Rehabilitation Act violations, they can file an administrative complaint with agencies they believe to be in violation of the act.
 They can also file a private lawsuit in federal district court or file a formal complaint with the U.S. Department of Justice Office of Civil Rights.

 If you believe your rights have been violated, don’t hesitate to call us.
 Shellist Lazarz Slobin is a firm dedicated to helping employers and employees alike seek justice.
 Our Houston employment law attorneys work hard to obtain the best outcome possible for our clients.
 Our track record demonstrates significant successes in the past, including a $1.3 million whistleblower verdict against the City of Houston, believed to be one of the largest of such verdicts in the city to date.